tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

 2. The user who is logged into the computer
 3. The username without the computer name

-Okay so let&#8217;s find out what we get back from that stored procedure if I just execute it as me
+Okay so let's find out what we get back from that stored procedure if I just execute it as me

 ```
     EXEC LoginTest